 The coronavirus pandemic has brought about a slew of changes to the legal system that affects both British citizens and foreign nationals working and living within the United Kingdom.

 On 24 March 2020, Home Secretary Priti Patel announced a visa extension for anyone unable to return to their home due to travel restrictions and/or self-isolation, and whose leave expired between 24 January 2020 and 31 May 2020.
+This was subsequently updated to extend all visas expiring up until 31 July 2020 to be extended until this date.
 Anyone in this situation should contact the UKVI’s newly set up COVID-19 immigration team via this email address CIH@homeoffice.gov.uk to extend their visa.
-The current extension will last until 31 May 2020 but it is hoped that this date will be extended and that those whose visas are due to expire in the months following 31 May, will also benefit from this concession.
+If a visa holder has already had their visa extended to 31 May 2020, that visa will be automatically extended to 31 July 2020 although the visa holder is expected to take all reasonable steps to leave the UK before that date.

-To help those who want to apply for visas to stay in the United Kingdom long-term, the Home Office is also temporarily expanding the in-country switching provisions.
-This means that people can switch routes while remaining in the UK.
+The Home Office also temporarily expanded the in-country switching provisions.
+Visa holders could switch routes while remaining in the UK.
 For example, a tier 5 (youth mobility) could switch to a tier 2 (general worker).
-UKVI will continue to process applications as quickly as possible but be prepared for some applications to take longer than others due to COVID-19 related operational pressures.
-There is the added difficulty that application and service centres are currently closed in the UK but as long as the application was made before the expiry of the current leave, the applicant can remain in the UK and should book an appointment as soon as possible once the centres re-open.
+UKVI are continuing to process applications as quickly as possible but applications are likely to take longer than others due to COVID-19 related operational pressures.

 The idea of the extension is to allow front line staff to focus fully on combating COVID-19 instead of worrying about their visas expiring.
 The government has also lifted restrictions on the amount of hours student doctors and nurses can work for the NHS in order to get more doctors and nurses on the frontline.